Winning a James Beard Award or receiving a Michelin Star is a tremendous task and prestigious accomplishment.

 - Value of the cost of the meal

 - Consistency of the food and culinary standards over time

-Emmanuel Nony, owner of the Michelin-recognized Sepia, believes that you don’t have to be a traditional fine dining establishment in order to receive a Michelin star.
-He thinks, “A Michelin star denotes the level of hospitality, not the particular genre or menu.
-It’s the way you feel when dining at the restaurant that counts.”
+Emmanuel Nony, owner of the Michelin-recognized Sepia, adds an interesting perspective.
+He says you don’t have to be a traditional fine-dining restaurant to receive a Michelin Star.
+“A Michelin Star denotes the level of hospitality, not the particular genre or menu.
+It’s the way you feel when dining at the restaurant that counts,” Emmanuel says.

-Putting yourself and your restaurant up for judgement is no doubt a challenge in itself, but the benefits of winning such prestigious awards such as a James Beard or Michelin Star are impossible to ignore.
-And if you have the spirit, and the stomach, to compete and be judged among the best, I think it adds value to your business that you cannot buy and absolutely should be considered a worthwhile endeavor.
+Putting yourself and your restaurant up for judgement is no doubt a challenge.
+But, the benefits of winning such prestigious awards like The James Beard or a Michelin Star are impossible to ignore.